 We recognize share-based compensation expense based on the estimated grant date fair value method using the Black-Scholes option pricing model.
 For these awards, we have recognized compensation expense using a straight-line amortization method (prorated).
 Share-based compensation expense is based on awards that are ultimately expected to vest.
-Share-based compensation for the fiscal years ended December 31, 2009 and 2008 was reduced for estimated forfeitures.
+Share-based compensation for the fiscal years ended December 31, 2010 and 2009 was reduced for estimated forfeitures.
 When estimating forfeitures, we consider voluntary termination behaviors, as well as trends of actual option forfeitures.
-For the fiscal years ended December 31, 2009 and 2008, share-based compensation totaled \$0.3 million and \$0.7 million, respectively.
+For the fiscal years ended December 31, 2010 and 2009, share-based compensation totaled \$0.2 million and \$0.3 million, respectively.

-As of December 31, 2009, there was \$0.1 million of total unrecognized compensation costs related to nonvested stock-based compensation arrangements granted under all of our plans.
-The cost is expected to be recognized over a weighted-average period of approximately one year.
+As of December 31, 2010, there was \$0.1 million of total unrecognized compensation costs related to nonvested stock-based compensation arrangements granted under all of our plans.
+The cost is expected to be recognized over a weighted-average period of approximately 3 years.